 This "Growth Experimentation Process" can be learned and common pitfalls avoided if you know about them.
 Here are two experiment pitfalls you should know about:

 Experiments and data analytics are also a key module taught at the Growth Academy.
-Join the waitlist and discover how well-known growth experts implement experimentation in their Growth Hacking processes.
+Explore our courses and discover how well-known growth experts implement experimentation in their Growth Hacking processes.

 Another nascent trend in Silicon Valley is the infusion of Behavioral Economics insights into Growth to create products that are valuable to customers and their needs.
 This seems like a logical extension once you learn how Growth Hacking is rooted in experimentation and data analytics.
 Made popular by influential researchers like Nobel Prize winner Daniel Kahneman⁴ or Wall Street Journal columnist Dan Ariely, Behavioral Economics is at the intersection of psychology and economics.
 Compared to standard economics, this school of thought explains how choices like buying decisions are actually made without assuming that people are rational.⁵